mahavedalla/mahavedalla/docs/questions/buddha/was-the-buddha-the-best-of-all-beings.md

-# Was the Buddha the best of all beings?
+Question: Was the Buddha the best of all beings?
 Category: Buddha
 Sutta References: AN 10.15
 Answer: Yes.